b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/dedication/dedication_v1_17072025.md

 Mushroom and Mite, Microbe and Mineral,
 all that seethe beneath Our step.

-To the rain-shaded splay of Leaves,
+To the Rain-shaded splay of Leaves,
 the pulse of Sap down vascular Green,
 the Fruit that’s lifted and the Seed that drops,
 the low-born, foraging, sky-making Kin.